 - Labor induced by illegal drug use (especially narcotics) and alcohol

 - Meconium staining when the patient's amniotic sac ruptures (water breaks)

 Meconium is the newborn's first stool, it usually occurs well after birth.
-In some cases when the pregnancy has gone past full term or the fetus becomes distressed during delivery then the fetus defecates and causes the meconium to mix with the amniotic fluid.
-If meconium staining is apparent in the fluid or noted on the newborn's face/body, then immediate suctioning and airway control is crucial in preventing serious respiratory problems for the newborn.
+In some cases, when the pregnancy has gone past full term or the fetus becomes distressed during delivery, the fetus defecates and causes the meconium to mix with the amniotic fluid.
+If meconium staining is apparent in the fluid or noted on the newborn's face/body, then immediate suctioning and airway control are crucial in preventing serious respiratory problems for the newborn.

 OB and Neonatal Care Lecture

 Assisting With Delivery

 When assisting the mother in delivering her baby, it is important to remember that childbirth is a natural event.
 In most cases we are just there to "catch".

 If the patient has begun the first stage of active labor, the amniotic sac has usually ruptured, expelling the clear amniotic fluid that has protected the developing fetus throughout the pregnancy.
 The amniotic sac does not always rupture initially, the EMT can pierce it with a gloved hand when the head presents from the birth canal.
 Make sure to remove the sac from the newborn's nose and mouth because, for the first time, the baby will need them clear in order to breathe.